St. John's School (Texas): Standardized testing

-Data for the Class of 2022 reflects a median SAT score of 740 (out of 800) in Reading & Writing and 760 (out of 800) in Math.
-The Class of 2022's median ACT score is 34 on a 36 scale.
+Data for the Class of 2024 reflects a median SAT score of 1530 (out of 1600).
+In Reading & Writing a 760 (out of 800) and 780 (out of 800) in Math.
+The Class of 2025's median ACT score is 34 on a 36 scale.

 For years 2012 to 2015, more than half of each SJS senior class were recognized as National Merit Semifinalists or Commended Scholars: for 2012, the percentage was 68%; for 2013, 64%; for 2014, 59%; and for 2015, 64%.
 Data for the 2013–2014 academic year shows that SJS led all Houston-area schools in both number (49) and percentage (35%) of National Merit Semifinalists in its senior class.

 Students and faculty

-Enrollment for the 2018–2019 school year is 368 for the Lower School, 361 for the Middle School, and 697 for the Upper School.
+Enrollment for the 2024–2025 school year is 367 for the Lower School, 400 for the Middle School, and 800 for the Upper School.
 Approximately 13% of students are on scholarship or financial aid.
-Thirty-three percent of students self-identify as being of color.
+Forty-nine percent of students self-identify as being of color.
 There are approximately 5,862 living alumni.

-The total number of faculty at SJS is 208, 131 of whom have master's or doctorate degrees.
+The total number of faculty at SJS is 204, 157 of whom have master's or doctorate degrees.

 Student life

 Athletics

-St. John's sponsors teams in cross-country, volleyball, field hockey, and football in the fall season; soccer, basketball, swimming, and wrestling in the winter; and golf, tennis, lacrosse, softball, baseball, and track and field in the spring.
+St. John's varsity athletic teams compete in the Southwest Preparatory Conference (SPC).
+St. John's offers sports in each of three seasons (fall, winter and spring).
+In the fall, it offers cheerleading, cross country, field hockey (girls only), football (boys only), and volleyball.
+In the winter, it offers basketball, cheerleading, soccer, swimming & diving, and wrestling (boys only).
+In the spring, it offers baseball (boys only), golf, lacrosse, softball (girls only), tennis, and track & field.

 In a tradition that began in 1951, St. John's plays its annual homecoming football game against crosstown rival The Kinkaid School at Rice Stadium.

 Arts

 Students can participate in the arts in classes for academic credit, performing ensembles, and extracurricular organizations or performances.

 The oldest extracurricular arts organization at St. John's is Johnnycake, founded by first headmaster Alan Lake Chidsey in 1949, that originally produced and performed works written by Mr. Chidsey.
 Open to all Upper School students, Johnnycake provides opportunities in all aspects of theatrical production from technical crew to set and costume design to performance.

+The SJS Visual Arts Department hosts an annual Artist in Residence Program.
+Over the course of the program the artist works with Lower, Middle and Upper School art students to create a designated project.

+The 2023 Artist was Guadalupe Hernandez.

+The 2024 Artist was Amy C. Evans.

+The 2025 Artist was Rahul Mitra.